AnulipiJana/1-notebook/README.md

 # 1-notebook
-Create a GitHub repo as a part of the assignment evaluation.
+Create this GitHub repo as a part of the assignment evaluation.